Kicksecure/anon-apt-sources-list/README.md

 and leaving /etc/apt/sources.list.d alone.
-The idea of managing /etc/apt/sources.list.d/debian.list for the user is, the anonymity distribution maintainers can decide when it is a better "change stable to oldstable", "keep wheezy as long as we need to work out [eventual!] issues that would break during upgrade to jessie" and such.
+The idea of managing /etc/apt/sources.list.d/debian.list for the user is, the anonymity distribution maintainers can decide when it is a better "change stable to oldstable", "keep wheezy as long as needed to work out [eventual!] issues that would break during upgrade to jessie" and such.

 (This package description has been [automatically](https://github.com/Whonix/whonix-developer-meta-files/blob/master/debug-steps/packaging-helper-script) extracted and mirrored from `debian/control`.)